streem/pbandk/README.md

 #### Windows

 The self-executing jar file doesn't work on Windows.
-Also `protoc` doesn't support finding `protoc-gen-kotlin.bat` on the `PATH`.
+Also `protoc` doesn't support finding `protoc-gen-pbandk.bat` on the `PATH`.
 So it has to be specified explicitly as a plugin.
-Thus on Windows you will first need to build `protoc-gen-kotlin` locally:
+Thus on Windows you will first need to build `protoc-gen-pbandk` locally:

 ```
-./gradlew :protoc-gen-kotlin:protoc-gen-kotlin-jvm:installDist
+./gradlew :protoc-gen-pbandk:protoc-gen-pbandk-jvm:installDist
 ```

 And then provide the full path to `protoc`:

 ```
 protoc \
-    --kotlin_out=src/main/kotlin \
+    --pbandk_out=src/main/kotlin \
-    --plugin=protoc-gen-kotlin=/path/to/pbandk/protoc-gen-kotlin/jvm/build/install/protoc-gen-kotlin/bin/protoc-gen-kotlin.bat \
+    --plugin=protoc-gen-pbandk=/path/to/pbandk/protoc-gen-pbandk/jvm/build/install/protoc-gen-pbandk/bin/protoc-gen-pbandk.bat \
     sample.proto
 ```